agilly1989/ComfyUI_agilly1989_motorway/readme.md

 You must start with the "MotorwayStart" node

 # Behind the Scenes
-The motorway is *literally* just a dict that gets passed on from node to node, so if you use an existing key later down the "Motorway" it will be overwritten
+The motorway is ~~*literally* just a dict~~ now a custom class that gets passed on from node to node, so if you use an existing key later down the "Motorway" it will be overwritten

 # Why Did I make this?
 I didn't like how other "pipe" implementations were implemented.